Gabika-Corporation/HighCamp-localization/README.md

-# Localization for Avatar Website

-Thank you for contributing to the localization of our website!
+# Thank you for contributing to the localization of our website!

 ## How to Contribute
 1. Fork this repository.